AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_ios.md

+The default Agora audio module interacts seamlessly with the devices your app runs on.
+SDK enable you to add specialized audio features to your app using custom audio renderers.

-This article introduces how to use the methods provided by the Agora SDK to implement custom audio rendering to meet your needs.
+This page shows you how to integrate your custom audio renderer in your app.

 ## Understand the tech

-The Agora SDK uses default audio modules for rendering in real-time communications.
-However, these modules might not meet your development requirements, such as in the following scenarios:
+By default, SDK integrates the default audio modules on the device your app runs on for real-time communication.
+However, there are scenarios where you may want to integrate a custom audio renderer.
+For example:

 - Your app has its own audio module.
-- You want to use a pre-processing library for the audio data.
+- You need to process the captured audio with a pre-processing library.
 - You need flexible device resource allocation to avoid conflicts with other services.

 ## Prerequisites

-Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](start_call_ios) or [Start Interactive Live Streaming](start_live_ios).

-## Implementation

-### Use custom audio renderer APIs

-1. Before calling `joinChannel`, call `enableExternalAudioSink` to enable and configure the external audio renderer.

-    ```swift
-    agoraKit.enableExternalAudioSink(8000, channels:2)
-    ```

-2. After joining the channel, call `pullPlaybackAudioFrame` to retrieve the audio data sent by a remote user.

-    ```swift
-    agoraKit.pullPlaybackAudioFrameRawData(data, lengthInByte:lengthInByte)
-    ```

-3. Use your own audio renderer to process the audio data, then play the rendered data.

-### Use raw audio data APIs

-#### Prerequisites

 Before implementing custom audio rendering, ensure that you have implemented the raw audio data function in your project.
 For details, see [Raw Audio Data](raw_audio_data_ios).

+## Implementation

 1. Get the audio data to play from `onRecordAudioFrame`, `onPlaybackAudioFrame`, `onMixedAudioFrame`, or `onPlaybackAudioFrameBeforeMixing`.
 2. Render and play the remote audio data on your own.